szczyglis-dev/py-gpt/README.md

 ## Vision (inline)

-The plugin integrates vision capabilities across all chat modes, not just Vision mode.
-Once enabled, it allows the model to seamlessly switch to vision processing in the background whenever an image attachment or vision capture is detected.

-**Tip:** When using `Vision (inline)` by utilizing a plugin in standard mode, such as `Chat` (not `Vision` mode), the `+ Vision` special checkbox will appear at the bottom of the Chat window.
-It will be automatically enabled any time you provide content for analysis (like an uploaded photo).
-When the checkbox is enabled, the vision model is used.
-If you wish to exit the vision model after image analysis, simply uncheck the checkbox.
-It will activate again automatically when the next image content for analysis is provided.
+The plugin adds image analysis to supported chat modes without relying on the deprecated standalone Vision mode.
+When an image attachment, screenshot, or camera capture is detected, the request is handled through Chat with the image-capable model configured in the plugin.
+This preserves the plugin's dedicated-model behavior while removing the dependency on the legacy Vision mode.

+The plugin model list is filtered by capabilities (`Chat` + image input), not by provider, so supported models from OpenAI, Google, Anthropic, xAI, OpenRouter, local/OpenAI-compatible endpoints, and other configured providers can be selected.
+Native Google, Anthropic, and xAI SDK routing is respected when enabled; otherwise the configured OpenAI-compatible Chat endpoint is used where applicable.

+**Tip:** The `+ Vision` label at the bottom of the Chat window is an availability indicator for inline image analysis.
+Image handling is automatic when compatible image content is supplied; there is no separate legacy Vision-mode switch to enable.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#vision-inline